SwimmingHoles.info logo

 TYPE Waterfall

 DESCRIPTION This is a quote from Allen Easler's South Carolina Waterfalls site - photos & info : "Horseshoe Falls (aka Gordons Mill Falls) are on Cedar Shoals Creek just northeast of where the creek joins the Enoree River.
 The 10-foot high falls have always been a popular picnic area and swimming hole for locals (read: party spot)."
+The water may not be deep enough to really swim here most times.

 AREAS Musgrove Mill Historic State Park Site (currently being developed)